 - Most Super Sentai teams fit this, barring the Sixth Ranger.
 Their insignificant differences typically encompass their weapons/fighting styles, Humongous Mecha, and color schemes, but their abilities are usually uniform.

-- The US adaptation Power Rangers mostly follows suit, but has a tendency in later seasons to give each member a different Stock Superpower that they can use without transforming, as well as for the Red Ranger to gain an exclusive Super Mode.
+- The US adaptation Power Rangers mostly follows suit, but has a tendency in later seasons to give each member a different stock superpower that they can use without transforming, as well as for the Red Ranger to gain an exclusive Super Mode.
 The latter would eventually pass back into Super Sentai, but usually in the form of an Upgrade Artifact that other team members can borrow when Red is unavailable.

-- In most Old World Of Darkness and New World Of Darkness games, the player characters will play a group all from the same supernatural type: vampires, werewolves, fae, mages, wraiths, or whatever.
+- In most Old World of Darkness and New World of Darkness games, the player characters will play a group all from the same supernatural type: vampires, werewolves, fae, mages, wraiths, or whatever.

-- Warhammer 40 K: The Eldar specialize in this, with each of their units being a specialist in some form of combat.
+- Warhammer 40,000: The Eldar specialize in this, with each of their units being a specialist in some form of combat.
 However, it is expected that each Eldar try to maintain some flexibility, so their units' leaders are referred to as "having lost themselves on the Path" they were following.

 - Things Mr. Welch Is No Longer Allowed to Do in an RPG: